PizzaKarim/files/README.md

 # Files

-A small file explorer that I've been building for a couple of days.
-It is just a project I made for fun in my spare time.
+A small file explorer that I've been building for a couple of days for fun during my spare time.

 This is just a showcase; the source code will be attached at a later date.